DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ## Supporting interoperability

-Safeguarding and supporting vulnerable children requires a number of organisations to work together.
+Safeguarding and supporting vulnerable children requires many organisations to work together.
 Information needs to be shared between local authorities and other partners such as:

 * the police
 * health services